natewinn/natewinn.github.io/_posts/2014-04-15-teamwork-makes-the-dream-work.md

 <blockquote class="twitter-tweet" lang="en"><p>I am still pretty starstruck that I got <a href="https://twitter.com/switzerly">@switzerly</a> to teach Ruby at <a href="https://twitter.com/TheIronYard">@TheIronYard</a>.
 Lucky us and lucky students!
 She&#39;s a joy to work with.</p>&mdash; Mason Stewart (@masondesu) <a href="https://twitter.com/masondesu/statuses/455122730921508864">April 12, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Why?
 She's a self-taught Rubyist that has only been coding for a short time.
 She relates to us learning "late."
 Because of this, she draws from her own experiences and knows how much we are capable of, pushing us accordingly.
+In addition, she taught English as a second-language to children in Nepal which is so important because programming is a language.

 ## Teammates
 Your "teammates" are those who have set out to accomplish the same exact thing as you.
 My teammates are those who are a part of the spring [Rails cohort](http://theironyard.com/academy/rails-engineering/) at The Iron Yard.
 We are in it together, day in and day out.
 We learn together, work together, and laugh together (which is essential, *trust me*).
 We all live on HipChat, where we can send out a call for help or post some memes for comic relief.
 There are times when you can lift up a fellow teammate teammates and others are accessible to help you understand what they too struggled with.